MaxArt2501/re-build/readme.md

 var bar = RE.withFlags("gi").matching.oneOf.range("a", "f").regex;
 ```

-You can't change a regex builder's flags, but you can create a copy of a builder with different flags:
+You can't change a regex builder's flags, as builders are immutable, but you can create a copy of a builder with different flags:

 ```js
 var foo = RE.matching.oneOrMore.alphaNumeric;  // /\w+/